 13.1 Minutes of each meeting of the Pension Board will be prepared, including where the Pension Board and Pensions Committee meet concurrently, which shall include a record of the time and place of the meeting, those attending, any conflicts of interest noted and all decisions made at such meetings by the Members.

-13.2 The draft minutes will be approved at the next meeting of the Pension Board, signed by the chairman and copy circulated to the Pensions Committee and the Scheme Manager.
+13.2 The draft minutes will be approved at the next meeting of the Pension Board, signed by the chair, with the draft having been circulated for review within 30 days of the meeting.
+A copy of the final minutes will subsequently be made available to the Pensions Committee and the Scheme Manager.

 13.3 Notwithstanding the process to prepare and agree the minutes, a summary of the decisions taken at each meeting of the Pension Board will be circulated to the Members and the Pensions Committee within 10 days of that meeting taking place.